zalora/replicator/README.md

 Commands:

   * `defaults` - print built-in default options
   * `list`     - list all channels defined in the config file
   * `repl`     - replicate the given channels from scratch
   * `dump`     - only create dump for the given channels
   * `clean`    - remove dumps and temporary files for the given channels
   * `stop`     - pause replication for the given channels
   * `start`    - continue replication for the given channels
+  * `restart`  - stop, then start

 The following command will create an SQL dump for channel `foo` defined in `channels.ini`, import it, set up master options and start replication: